A. A. K. Niazi: War Enquiry Commission

 In 1982, Niazi was summoned and confessed to the War Enquiry Commission led by Chief Justice Hamoodur Rahman and the Supreme Court of Pakistan on the events involving the secession of East Pakistan in April 1975.
 The War Commission leveled accusations against him of several kinds of ethical misconduct during his tenure in East Pakistan.
-The Commission opined that Niazi supervised the betel leaf and imported paan using an official aircraft, from East Pakistan to Pakistan.
+It confirmed that he was engaged in paan smuggling from East to West Pakistan.

 The Commission indicted him for corruption and moral turpitude while noting his bullying of junior officers who opposed his orders.
 Niazi tried placing the blame on the Yahya administration, his military adviser Maj.
 Gen. Farman Ali, Admiral S.M.
 Ahsan, Lieutenant-General Yakob Ali, and the military establishment.
-The Commission partially accepted his claims by critically noting that General Niazi was a Supreme Commander of the Eastern Command, and that he was responsible for everything that happened in the East."
+The Commission partially accepted his claims by critically noting that General Niazi was the Supreme Commander of the Eastern Command, and that he was responsible for everything that happened in the East.
 Though he showed no regrets, Niazi refused to accept responsibility for the Breakup of East Pakistan and squarely blamed President Yahya.
 The Commission endorsed his claims that Yahya was to blame, but noted that Niazi was the Commander who lost the East.

-The Commission recommended a court-martial be held by the Judge Advocate General that would indict Niazi for serious breaches of military discipline and the military code.
+The commission recommended that Niazi be tried by court-martial for total military incompetence.
 No such court-martial took place, but nonetheless, he was politically maligned and indicted with the war crimes that took place in East Pakistan.
-Niazi did not accept the Commission's inquiries and fact-findings, believing that the Commission had no understanding of military matters.
+Niazi did not accept the commission's inquiries and fact-findings, believing that the commission had no understanding of military matters.
 Niazi claimed that a court-martial would have besmirched the names of those who later rose to great heights, and that he was being used as a scapegoat.

-In 1998, he authored a book, The Betrayal of East Pakistan, which was a record of the events that led to 16 December 1971.
-In 2001, he appeared on Views On News, and was interviewed by Dr. Shahid Masood at ARY News shortly before his death.
+In 1998, he authored a book, The Betrayal of East Pakistan, which describes his view of the events that led to 16 December 1971.